 Since her release, Kerman has worked tirelessly to promote the cause of prison and criminal justice reform.
 She serves on the board of the Women’s Prison Association, which provides preventative services for at-risk women, works to create alternatives to incarceration, advocates against practices such as shackling during childbirth, and offers programs to aid reentry into society.
 In her professional career as a communications consultant with Spitfire Strategies, she has worked on a number of criminal justice issues, including public defense reform, juvenile justice reform and the legal challenge to the “stop and frisk” laws in New York.
 She is a member of the advisory board for InsideOUT Writers.

 Kerman’s memoir was adapted into a critically acclaimed Netflix original series of the same name by Jenji Kohan.
 The Emmy and Peabody Award-winning show has been called “the best TV show about prison ever made” by The Washington Post.

-To our guests with disabilities, please indicate if you need special services, assistance or appropriate modifications to fully participate in this event by contacting Disability Services at firstname.lastname@example.org or 419-372-8495.
+To individuals with disabilities, please indicate if you need special services, assistance or appropriate modifications to fully participate in this event by contacting Disability Services at firstname.lastname@example.org or 419-372-8495.
 Please notify us prior to the event.